altruistcoder/gpu-enablement/GPU-Enablement.md

 oc get machineconfig | grep entitlement
 ```

+***Note:*** Before proceeding further you need to wait for some time as once you run the above commands, it is going to create a new MachineConfig and then it will iterate through each of the nodes present in our cluster, drain those nodes, apply the new configuration and then make those nodes Ready again.
+The total time spent in this activity may depend on the number of nodes present in your cluster.

 ## Installing Nvidia GPU Operator and Node Feature Discovery (NFD) Operator:

 6. The NFD Operator gets installed automatically with the Nvidia GPU Operator.
 So, we need not install it separately using the Operator Hub.